Mini Encyclopedia on the 21st Century Graphic Art

 Massimo Cremagnani – Capitolouno

-Digital Printing Chapter One is the first text ever to present in a single edition any information useful for everyday use, for aesthetic understanding and for the countless professional purposes of every form of digital printing.
+Digital Printing by Elements is the first text ever to present in a single edition any information useful for everyday use, for aesthetic understanding and for the countless professional purposes of every form of digital printing.

 Among its pages, full of illustrations and practical diagrams, you'll find out when it was born, how many kinds of prints there are, how they work, what you can do and how to get the best out of each project.